Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 From our hotel, we could walk 30 minutes along beautiful Dongqing Bay to reach Dongqing, which has the Orchid Island Night Market and 7-Eleven.
 Since there was basically nothing to do after dark, walking “into town” to get drinks and eat at the night market gave us something to do each night.

 Spending much time in Taipei after you visit Orchid Island?
 See my list of the 40 best day trips from Taipei.

-If you decide to stay on the more developed west coast, Blue Ocean House Resort (read reviews / see prices) in Hongtou has nice wooden cabins, while Shundouchi Homestay (see prices) is a colorful place right on the coast near Rover Cafe (see below).
+If you decide to stay on the more developed west coast, Blue Ocean House Resort in Hongtou has nice wooden cabins and offers snorkelling and scuba classes (book here or here even if you’re not staying there).
+Shundouchi Homestay (see on Booking / Agoda) is a colorful place right on the coast near Rover Cafe (see below).

-We also seriously considered staying in the Two Fish Homestay (read reviews / see prices) built on top of 7-Eleven at Kaiyuan Harbor purely for the novelty of staying in a hotel attached to 7-Eleven, not to mention that their rooms have sea or mountain facing balconies.
-If you plan to do scuba, you can also consider staying at Blue Ocean Scuba Center Homestay (see prices) in Kaiyuan.
+We also seriously considered staying in the Two Fish Homestay (see on Booking / Agoda / TripAdvisor) built on top of 7-Eleven at Kaiyuan Harbor purely for the novelty of staying in a hotel attached to 7-Eleven, not to mention that their rooms have sea or mountain facing balconies.

 If you really want to get away from it all, yet another place we considered was Igang Hotel (see on Agoda / Booking) on the edge of Langdao Village, which has rooms that you can step right out onto the coast from and is very near a great swimming hole (see below), but in the end we decided it was a bit too isolated for us.

 Things to Do on Orchid Island

 Besides seeing and experiencing Tao culture, one of the most popular things to do on Orchid Island is scuba diving.
 The north and east coasts are popular spots, and usually divers walk in off the coast.
 You can book a scuba experience before you arrive, or arrange one through your hotel.